pterodactyl/documentation/tutorials/custom_theme_setup.md

 Go ahead and place your downloaded theme in the correct directory **without overwriting** the default Pterodactyl theme such as the following:

-Your `public` folder into /var/www/pterodactyl/public/themes/MyThemeHere/ Your `pesources` folder into /var/wwww/pterodactyl/resources/themes/MyThemehere/
+Your `public` folder into /var/www/pterodactyl/public/themes/MyThemeHere/

+Your `resources` folder into /var/wwww/pterodactyl/resources/themes/MyThemehere/

 ### Setting your theme name in .env
 After creating your theme correctly and uploading the theme files correctly, you should edit your `.env` file next.